 Both anxiety and depression can be factors in having or developing cardiovascular disease.
 Several studies have found out that anxiety is an independent risk factor for chronic heart disease and cardiac mortality which may suggest a relationship between anxiety disorders and increased cardiac outcomes.

-There are also several studies that have found out that depression is associated with poorer outcomes of chronic heart disease.
+There are also several studies that have found that depression is associated with poorer outcomes of chronic heart disease.
 Depression and stress are risk factors in the development and prognosis of cardiovascular diseases.

 Lifestyle and personality traits